jdolitsky/terraform-then-helmfile/README.md

 Please see [this example](./examples/eks-hackmd).

-To use, simply run `terraform-then-helmfile up`.
+To use, simply run `terraform-then-helmfile up` (make sure to save the resulting `terraform.tfstate` file somewhere).

 To destroy everything, run `terraform-then-helmfile down`.